 1961: Ray Charles topped the Billboard R&B chart with “One Mint Julep.”

-1964: Dusty Springfield’s debut album A Girl Called Dusty was released.
-The album later reached #6 on the UK chart.
+1964: A day after her twenty-fifth birthday, Dusty Springfield released her debut studio album, A Girl Called Dusty.
+It later reached #6 on the UK chart.

 1964: Them, with lead singer Van Morrison, made their live debut at the Maritime Hotel in Belfast, Northern Ireland.

-1966: The Beatles recorded seven takes of “Doctor Robert,” a track later released on their Revolver album.
+1966: The Beatles recorded seven takes of “Doctor Robert,” a track later released on their seventh studio album, Revolver.
 Multiple theories have since circulated regarding the identity of Doctor Robert and the substances he peddled.

 1967: The Music Explosion debuted on the Billboard Hot 100 with “Little Bit O’ Soul.”
-The single became the group’s biggest hit and only to reach the top 40, peaking at #2.
+The single became the group’s biggest hit and only one to enter the top 40, peaking at #2.

 1969: Bob Dylan’s former backing group, simply known as The Band, made their first standalone appearance at San Francisco’s Winterland Ballroom.

 1970: Paul McCartney’s first solo album was released in the UK three days before it was issued in the US.
-Titled McCartney, he had recorded the album in secret using home recording equipment and playing all the instruments himself.
+Titled McCartney, it was recorded the album in secret using home recording equipment and with McCartney playing all the instruments himself.
 Upon release, the album received mixed reviews from critics, partly due to what were perceived as unfinished songs, as well as McCartney’s role in the break-up of the Beatles.
 Amid sour reviews however, the track “Maybe I’m Amazed” received consistent praise.

 1970: Santana began sessions for what became their breakthrough second album Abraxas at Wally Heider Recording Studio in San Francisco, California.